 - Two BJP ministers in Chandrababu Naidu government resigned today

-TDP has been demanding for central funds for Andhra Pradesh under special status (File)
+- TDP wants central funds for Andhra Pradesh under special status

 Here are the top 10 updates on this big story: